 Most companies today are doing market segmentation based on basic account information and demographics.
 They are looking for groups of customers based on high-level account-and-behavior metrics that are designed to identify similarities, not differences.
 The results are a grouping of customers that fit into some conceptual “bucket,” but not necessarily a set of high-potential leads.

 This is because it is each customer’s unique challenges that lead to highly motivated buying behavior, not general characteristics.
 For example, a grouping might be “females living in a certain geographical region with no children and an income between $50k and $100k/year.”
-The metrics used for targeting are accurate, but they may not be meaningful to identify customers likely to make a purchase of the product you are offering during the next 3–6 months.
+The metrics used for targeting are accurate, but they may not be meaningful to identify customers likely to purchase the product you are offering during the next 3–6 months.

-The marketing campaign you develop based on the group demographics are likely to be both expensive (due to the size of the target audience) and generate poor results (because the audience is too broad).
+The marketing campaign you develop based on the group demographics is likely to be both expensive (due to the size of the target audience) and generate poor results (because the audience is too broad).
 You are effectively gambling with your marketing investment, hoping to be lucky and see a return.

-True customer engagement is built on a deep understanding of specific needs and wants, which then leads to more satisfied customers and longer lasting relationships, increasing revenue and wallet share for your business.
+True customer engagement is built on a deep understanding of specific needs and wants, which then leads to more satisfied customers and longer-lasting relationships, increasing revenue and wallet share for your business.
 If you can narrow your target audience by analyzing a richer and more diverse set of reference data, then you will be able to focus on a smaller target-market segment that is more likely to make a purchase.

-With a smaller and more focused audience, you can create a better customer experience with targeted offers, appropriate responses and effective dialogue.
+With a smaller and more focused audience, you can create a better customer experience with targeted offers, appropriate responses, and effective dialogue.

 The key to understanding customer buying behavior is analyzing cause-and-effect relationships to determine what situations, characteristics or influences lead a customer to perform a specific action – statisticians refer to this as correlation analysis.
 Effective correlation analysis requires a diverse dataset and is most effective with a large amount of historical data.